SIM cards aren’t one size fits all, in fact, they come in three different sizes, and the size you’ll need will depend on what handset you have.

 There are three main types of SIM card: standard, micro and nano.
 A standard SIM is a full-size SIM card and therefore the largest of the three.
-A micro SIM card is smaller and a nano SIM is smaller still.
+A micro SIM card is smaller, and a nano SIM is smaller still.

 However, you also get multi SIMs, combi SIMs and trio SIMs.
 These contain two or – more often – all three SIM card sizes in one.
-If you need a standard SIM you just put the whole thing in your phone, for micro or nano SIMs there are weakened areas that let you pop the smaller size out.
+If you need a standard SIM, you just put the whole thing in your phone, for micro or nano SIMs there are weakened areas that let you pop the smaller size out.

 You may also see reference so eSIMs.
 These are SIM cards that are built into the phone, rather than being something that can be put in or taken out.
-At the time of writing they're rare and are almost always joined by a conventional SIM card slot, so aren't something you should need to worry about, but if a phone does come with one of these (and the network you're using makes use of it) then you won't need a physical SIM card at all.
+Many phones now support these, but not many networks do, and they are almost always joined by a conventional SIM card slot, so aren't something you should need to worry about, but if a phone does come with one of these (and the network you're using makes use of it) then you won't need a physical SIM card at all.

 That’s the one question we can’t definitively answer for you, as it will depend on what phone you have, but the short answer is that you’ll probably need a nano SIM.